 - Depositors are responsible for adequate description of the dataset so that other researchers can find, understand and use the data.
 This can be accomplished through the study description and the uploading of additional documentation that fully describes the methodology of data collection and the contents of the data file(s).

-- Policies for access can be set at the Dataverse, collection, study, or file level
+- Policies for access can be set at the Dataverse, dataset, or file level

-- One can enable data access to the world, MIT, and/or or particular named individuals (with an IQSS DVN account)
+- One can enable data access to the world, MIT, and/or or particular named individuals (with a Dataverse account)

 - Full support: For data files deposited in certain tabular formats (uploaded in either: Stata, R, SPSS, CSV + control card, or tab-delimited + DDI metadata), the system provides full support with the following features: